Firhouse: Location

 Firhouse is located between Knocklyon, Ballycullen, and Tallaght, close to the foothills of the Dublin Mountains.
 Located in an area that was predominantly rural until the late 20th century, there were previously a number of mills and two hamlets in the area.
 It is situated on the eastern bank of the River Dodder, which separates it from Tallaght.
 Towards the east is Templeogue village.

 Access

 Firhouse is located by Junction 12 on the M50 motorway and is also served by Firhouse Road and Killininny Road.
-Several Dublin Bus routes reach the area, including the 175,15, 49, 65B and 75, and night buses 49N and 15N.
+Several Dublin Bus routes reach the area, including the S6, S8, F1, 15, and 65B.